mahmoodahmadev/PortSwigger-Learning/DOM Based/00 - Notes/Open redirection.md

 }
 ```

-An attacker can craft a `URL` that, when visited, causes the browser to redirect to an arbitrary external domain.
+An attacker can craft `URL` that, when visited, causes the browser to redirect to an arbitrary external domain.

 ## Impact